szabolcsdombi/zengl/docs/index.rst

 - **don't** over-use the ``#include`` statement.
 - **do** use includes without extensions.

-- **do** arrange piplines in such an order to minimize framebuffer then program changes.
+- **do** arrange pipelines in such an order to minimize framebuffer then program changes.

 Shader Includes
 ---------------